BACKGROUND IMAGE: stock.adobe.com

 Advantages of composable infrastructure over virtualization

 A composable infrastructure consists of three technology layers that together deliver pooled resources as services.
-The first layer is the hardware itself, which includes the components that make up the physical compute, storage and network resources.
+The layer is the hardware itself, which includes the components that make up the physical compute, storage and network resources.